 Walsall.
-WS2 7JL
+WS2 7JL ☐ jcu@walsall.gov.uk

 This document was first produced in 2011 by the Joint Commissioning Unit for Walsall CCG and Walsall Council.
-The following organisations have contributed to the 2019 version.
-Living with Dementia is edited and published by NHS Walsall Clinical Commissioning Group.
+The following organisations have contributed to the 2015 version by taking part in a task and finish information sharing group.